getify/You-Dont-Know-JS/scope-closures/apB.md

 Hopefully you've tried out the exercises before you're reading this part.
 No cheating!

 Remember, these suggested solutions are just a few of a whole bunch of different ways to approach the problems.
-They're not "the right answer", but they are intended to be illustrative of a reasonable way to approach each exercise.
+They're not "the right answer," but they are intended to be illustrative of a reasonable way to approach each exercise.

 The most important benefit you can get from reading these suggested solutions is to compare them to your code and analyze why we each made similar or different choices.
 Don't get into too much bikeshedding; try to stay focused on the main topic rather than the small details.